-Shallow ones come in three types.
-A mat foundation has the weight of a building spread on the base slab.
-A strip footing uses long strips to hold a wall's weight.
-While an individual footing has columns carrying the building's weight.
+Shallow foundations come in three types.
+(1) A mat foundation has the weight of a building spread on the base slab.
+(2) A strip footing uses long strips to hold a wall's weight, while an (3) individual footing has columns carrying the building's weight.

-In deep foundations, cylindrical materials called piles support the structure.
+For deep foundations, cylindrical materials called "piles" support the structure.
 Builders bury these long piles deep in the ground.
-Some rest on strong soil while others spread weight in the soil through friction.
+Some rest on strong soil, while others spread weight in the soil through friction.

 Tips on How to Pour a Foundation

 Even when you are building low-cost houses, the structure must bear its own weight.
 When you pour a foundation the wrong way, you risk having a dry, cracked, and unstable base.
 As such, the building will crumble from its weight.

 First, determine the foundation your building needs.
 Check the condition of the soil you are putting the base on.
 Test if the moisture levels are high, then dig accordingly.

 The type of foundation you need also depends on the slope of your land.
 If you are building on a hillside, consider cutting into the slope to get a flat base for your foundation.
 Or, you can support your building using stilts.

 Ask a surveyor for details of the land.
 Get information from utility companies on their pipes and wires.
 Then head out and acquire all required permits for your structure.

 - Prepare the Site